The curriculum has been designed to provide the most rigorous academic challenges for the boys.

 As an extension to their coursework, boys are also encouraged to enter a range of creative writing competitions each term.
 These competitions are updated as they become available and include: the BBC 500 Words Short Story Competition, the Never Such Innocence World War One Poetry Competition and the SATIPS Poetry Competition.

 Each term there is a particular house competition linked to the English learning area: public speaking, debating and poetry.
-These competitions provide an excellent opportunity for the boys to practise their presentation skills, such as verbal delivery, eye contact, gestures and stance.
+These competitions provide an excellent opportunity for the boys to practice their presentation skills, such as verbal delivery, eye contact, gestures and stance.
 The competitions are a lot of fun and it's always terrific to see the incredible standard of performance in the finals year upon year!

 Boys are encouraged to read widely from a range of genres to supplement their studies of class texts.
 All boys are welcome to borrow texts from the school library.
 If there are any particular texts that the boys would like to request, they can submit a request form and the text will be ordered for them.